Arts Careers

 Information Gathering

-If you are interested in a career in the arts, you must be able to demonstrate to employers that you know your stuff, and that you follow the field closely.
+If you are interested in a career in the arts, you must be able to demonstrate to employers that you follow the field closely.
 Read trade magazines, newsletters, and popular industry websites.
 Join relevant email lists.
 Follow industry insiders on social media.
 Research the types of positions that are available in your field.
 Vault (available for free to Georgetown students) is a good place to start your search.
-Company websites, O*NET, and the Occupational Outlook Handbook can also help you learn about the types of jobs in your field.
+Company websites, O*NET, and the Occupational Outlook Handbook can help you learn about the types of jobs in your field.
+Associations also track industry trends and provide valuable insight to both their members and those interested in the industry

 Select Arts Associations